-- 4.10 The provision of public parking by developers will involve: - funding new car parking structures within the development site, and/or - funding new car parking structures in other suitable off-site locations. - 4.11 If funding is for off-site spaces then a per space contribution will be sought based on the cost of providing one multi-storey car parking space. - 4.12 In principle, the level of public parking provision (that will be sought as multi-storey car parking structures) will be in proportion to each development's contribution to total regeneration floorspace.
-A higher or lower level of provision than that determined by a development's contribution towards total regeneration floorspace may be acceptable if this can be justified through a TA. - 4.13 Any new car park(s) will be subject to planning conditions and legal agreements that provide for their control and management. - 4.14 In addition, developers may be asked to fund suitable on-street parking controls, if there is likely to be a significant time-lag between redevelopment and replacement of lost parking spaces.
+- 4.9 It will be important to ensure that the supply of town centre parking is sufficient to support the vitality and viability of the retail economy.
+Town centre developments may necessitate changes in public parking supply.
+To ensure that an appropriately balanced level of town centre parking is maintained, Transport Assessments should justify the level of parking proposed having regards to: - 1.
+The existing level of parking on the site; - 2.
+The uses proposed to be developed on the site; - 3.
+The status and progress of other town centre developments and their net parking change; - 4.10 The acceptability of proposals for parking provision within these areas will be assessed in relation to the adequacy of the existing public parking supply.
+A Transport Assessment will form the basis for this assessment.
+This will be informed by the Stevenage Parking Strategy 2004 (or replacement strategy document), the Retail Capacity Study and the town centre allocations included in the Local Plan. - 4.11 Where the parking needs of a development cannot be accommodated by the existing supply of public parking provision, developers will be required to provide for publicly-available car parking as part of their proposals. - 4.12 The provision of public parking by developers will involve: - funding new car parking structures within the development site, and/or - funding new car parking structures in other suitable off-site locations. - 4.13 If funding is for off-site spaces then a per space contribution will be sought based on the cost of providing one multi-storey car parking space. - 4.14 In principle, the level of public parking provision (that will be sought as multi-storey car parking structures) will be in proportion to each development's contribution to total regeneration floorspace.
+A higher or lower level of provision than that determined by a development's contribution towards total regeneration floorspace may be acceptable if this can be justified through a TA. - 4.15 Any new car park(s) will be subject to planning conditions and legal agreements that provide for their control and management. - 4.16 In addition, developers may be asked to fund suitable on-street parking controls, if there is likely to be a significant time-lag between redevelopment and replacement of lost parking spaces.
 This issue should be addressed in the relevant TA.